DrOctogon/require-bower-grunt-boilerplate/README.md

 });
 </pre>

-Now that we've updated our  <code>config.js</code> we need to tell the build tool which dependencies we're going to include in our production file.
+Now that we've updated our  <code>config.js</code> we need to tell the build tool which assets we're going to include in our production file.
 This is pretty simple and we do it inside of <code>/assets/js/main.js</code> which looks like this.

 <pre>
 require(['./config'], function(){